salesforcecli/plugin-data/messages/importApi.md

 # dataPlanValidationErrorActions

-- Did you run the "<%= config.bin %> data export tree" command with the --plan flag?
+- Did you run the "sfdx data export tree" command with the --plan flag?

 - Make sure you're importing a plan definition file.

-- Get help with the import plan schema by running "<%= config.bin %> data import tree --config-help".
+- Get help with the import plan schema by running "sfdx data import tree --config-help".
   %s

 # FlsError